 The following works are continuing on site:

-What will happen during Stage Two of the project?
+What will happen during main construction of the project?

 What impacts can I expect during construction?